The Bridge: Kaua'i to College

 decide if you have the skills to perform well at their school.

 You want to capture their interest and make it fun to read about you.
-Remember, they have to read a few hundred of these.
+Remember, they have to read a several hundred of these and may only have about fifteen minutes for every one of them!

 So, this is how you go about writing ANYTHING (beside ur txt msgs!
 LOL!)